Geometric embeddings of spaces of persistence diagrams with explicit distortions: Incorporation of multiple scales: uniform and coarse embeddings

 Parts (1) and (2) clearly imply (3). \end{proof}

 \begin{Remark} The distortion functions of Theorem \ref{ThmGluingScales} can be easily improved by considering all scales smaller than $R_k$ instead of just the one equal to $R_k$ in the proof.
-This would yield distortion function
+This would yield the distortion functions

 for $\Phi_1$ and